doke05c/Tetris-BootlegJigsaw/README.md

 5/31/22:

 Afia: I introduced private ints in Tetris.pde to help pieces move down on their own at varying speeds throughout the game.
-Also updated tick().